-I was asked if there’s a way to do something like Holy Communion at home, maybe around a meal?
-My thought is that every time we say grace at a meal, it is – in a way – like saying thanks (Eucharist) at the Lord’s Table.
+Every time we say grace at a meal, it is – in a way – like saying thanks (Eucharist) at the Lord’s Table.
 The God who gives us dinner and keeps us healthy is One with the Son whose body and blood are given for us and the Spirit who draws us together in love.

 The following is a table grace incorporating Psalms 103 and 42.
-It in no way replaces Communion, but it’s an attempt to express both gratitude and a longing for the Lord’s table.
+It in no way replaces Holy Communion, but it’s an attempt to express both gratitude and a longing for the Lord’s table.